jwiegley/git-from-the-bottom-up/4-Stashing-and-the-reflog.md

 # Stashing and the reflog

-Until now we’ve described two ways in which blobs find their way into Git: first they’re created in your index, both without a parent tree and without an owning commit; and then they’re committed into the repository, where they live as leaves hanging off of the tree held by that com- mit.
+Until now we’ve described two ways in which blobs find their way into Git: first they’re created in your index, both without a parent tree and without an owning commit; and then they’re committed into the repository, where they live as leaves hanging off of the tree held by that commit.
 But there are two other ways a blob can dwell in your repository.

 The first of these is the `Git reflog`, a kind of meta-repository that records — in the form of commits — every change you make to your repository.
-This means that when you create a tree from your index and store it under a commit (all of which is done by `commit`), you are also inad- vertently adding that commit to the reflog, which can be viewed using the following command:
+This means that when you create a tree from your index and store it under a commit (all of which is done by `commit`), you are also inadvertently adding that commit to the reflog, which can be viewed using the following command:

 ```bash
 $ git reflog